 Complexity vs Depth: 4/5.
 This is a complex game by nature, though anyone with a little business sense should feel right at home.
 “Buy here, sell there and there.
 Now you just have to make it there without any major incidents”.

 Theme: 4/5.
 Stemming from the original game’s wacky sense of humour each race has a blurb that will at least make you smile.
 The modifications you can equip can range from fluffy dice and slightly fancy spoilers to proper wave emitters in the proper science fiction sense.

 Overall: 4/5.
-A very good trading game that keeps things interesting by throwing random events in your path, but nothing that can’t be overcome by proper planning.
+Merchant of Venus is a very good trading board game that keeps things interesting by throwing random events in your path, but nothing that can’t be overcome by proper planning.
 Market fluctuations are simulated in a simple but effective manner and the small bits of humour keeps the game light-hearted for the extended period of concentration required.
-Luckily the game is designed in a way that allows players to take a break and continue later without losing track of their progress.
+Luckily, Merchant of Venus is designed in a way that allows players to take a break and continue later without losing track of their progress.